FkLaagom/Notepad--/README.md

 # Notepad--
-A fully Unintegrated Text-Editor
-## Written in MS-DOS
+A fully Unintegrated Text-Editor Written in MS-DOS

-#Currently Looking